VirajBhagiya/Car-Price-Predictor/README.md

 Model: Linear Regression

-Aim: To predict the price of a car based on the given data
+Aim: To predict the price of a car based on the given data.